PaddlePaddle/PaddleX/docs/pipeline_usage/tutorials/ocr_pipelines/table_recognition_v2.en.md

 <td>A high-precision layout region localization model trained on a self-built dataset of Chinese and English papers, magazines, and research reports using RT-DETR-H</td>
 </tr>
 </tbody></table>
-<b>Note: The evaluation dataset for the above accuracy metrics is the layout region detection dataset built by PaddleOCR, containing 1,154 common document-type images of Chinese and English papers, magazines, and research reports.
-The GPU inference time is based on an NVIDIA Tesla T4 machine with FP32 precision type.
-The CPU inference speed is based on an Intel(R) Xeon(R) Gold 5117 CPU @ 2.00GHz with 8 threads and FP32 precision type.</b>

 * <b>5-category English document region detection model, including text, title, table, image, and list</b>
 <table>